ArtiomSu/ManaBall-Trackball/README.md

 All STL files are in the [`finished stl/`](<finished stl/>) folder.

 **Bambu Studio users**: A pre-configured `.3mf` project file is included with optimized print settings and bed arrangement.

+This is also uploaded to [Makers World](https://makerworld.com/en/models/2009889-mana-ball-track-ball) so you can download it directly to your Bambu Lab printer if you have one.

 ## Build Guide